What's on This Month

 A unique hilltop Park set on top of a dramatic limestone gorge, amid great natural beauty.
 Journey in a state of the art cable car.
 Follow a guide underground to our spectacular showcaves.
 Explore over 60 acres of Wooded hillside.

-Elvaston Castle Country Park has over 200 acres of woodland, parkland and formal gardens to explore.
-At the heart of the park is the Castle.
-Due to it's need for restoration, the Castle is only occasionally open to visitors.
+Elvaston Castle Country Park in South Derbyshire, has over 200 acres of woodland, parkland and fascinating formal gardens to explore.

 Managed by the National Trust, a beautiful area of open park and woodland, running on both banks of the River Manifold and with spectacular views towards Dovedale.
 Open all year.
 Youth Hostel, NT shop, tearoom and small caravan site.